How to handle requests for charity gigs

 Declining a request for a charity gig

 You are under no obligation to accept requests for charity events.
-The best practice here is to simply decline the lead and refrain from insulting the client for their request.
-Don't ignore the leads, or they may count against your response time.
+The best practice is to politely decline the lead and refrain from insulting the client for their request.
+Don't ignore these leads; otherwise, they may count against your response time.